 The next thing to know is that different service providers support the embedding of HTML code in different ways.
 The good news is that we’ve put together a neat little list of some of the ways that you can embed your awesome prezis into some pretty popular sites.
 These were all tested by us.
 If the service you are looking for is not included, it does not mean that a prezi cannot be embedded with that service, it just means that we have not got round to testing it out ourselves.

 One important note, whenever embedding a prezi, make sure the prezi is set to public, otherwise it will not display in the way you want.

 Social Media Sites:

-To embed a prezi into your LinkedIn profile, look for the rectangle/plus icon, click it and add the URL to your prezi.
-It looks like this.
+To embed a prezi—for example, your prezumé or your company's overview prezi—into your LinkedIn profile, look for the rectangle/plus icon, click it and add your prezi's URL.
+It's that simple!

-If you download Wordpress, it requires a plugin (that can be found here).
+Wordpress requires a plugin if you want to embed prezis within your page (find it here).
 If you are using the online version of the service, it is not yet possible to embed prezis because Wordpress does not yet support iFrames.
 Alternatively, you can use WordPrezi's service to convert the embed code into one that is compatible with WordPress.